ProRes converter

 Apple’s professional editing codec — enormous, edit-friendly files from Final Cut, cameras, and capture tools.
 Convertmaxxing converts ProRes files into other formats (creating ProRes isn't supported).

-Drop your ProRes files here — or
+Toss your ProRes files in here

 About Apple ProRes (QuickTime)